Read also:

 Order XII, Rule 2A Proviso of the CPC authorises the court to order to prove a document otherwise than ‘on admission’.
 Sec.
 294 of the CrPC also confers such authority to court.

-In most cases when a document is admitted in evidence and marked as an Exhibit, proof of its contents stand admitted; so also its truth.
+In most cases when a document is admitted in evidence and marked as an Exhibit, proof of its contents stand admitted; so also Truth of Contents.
 But, if it is evident that it is admitted for mere identification it cannot be taken as proved, even if no objection is raised as to marking by the opposite side.

 This principle applies to category of documents that require specific evidence as to proof of its contents, apart from the mere statements in the document itself.